edavis/pandoc-opml/README.md

 $
 ```

-Generating the OPML is still a bit rough but I hope to eventually
+The command line invocation is a bit rough, but I hope to eventually
 polish it up.

 [OPML]: http://dev.opml.org/spec2.html